openspending/fiscal-data-package/index.md

 ## Contributing

-Fiscal Data Package is an open specification.
+Budget Data Package is an open specification.
 Development of the specification is in the hands of its community of users—including data producers, intermediaries, and consumers.